PmarchenkoUCode/Usof-Backend-REST-API/README.md

     - DELETE - /api/users/<user_id>- delete user

    #### Post module:
-    - GET - /api/posts- get all posts.This endpoint doesn't require any role, it ispublic.
+    - `GET - /api/posts` - get all posts.This endpoint doesn't require any role, it ispublic.
     If there are too many posts, you must implement pagination.
 Page size isup to you